What Is Chargeback Representment?

 If the bank decides in favor of the cardholder, they keep their provisional credit for the disputed funds, and the merchant is out the funds, product, and fees.
 If they decide in the merchant’s favor, the funds are returned to the merchant account and the cardholder loses their provisional credit.
 Either way, this brings the representment phase of the dispute process to a close.

 However, representment is not always the end of the story.

 If your representment packages frequently fail to reverse chargebacks, it may be an indicator that you're not submitting the right evidence.
-It may also mean that they’re fighting a chargeback they can’t win.
-Chargebacks that result from true fraud and those caused by merchant errors usually can't be beaten.
+It may also mean that you're fighting chargebacks you can’t win.
+Chargebacks that result from true fraud and those caused by merchant errors usually won't be reversed..
 It’s better for merchants to accept chargebacks that they know to be valid and only invest time and effort into fighting “friendly fraud” chargebacks, where the cardholder is being dishonest.